Can You Add a Spouse to an Existing Reverse Mortgage?

 Hello Ray,

-If the loan were closed before 2014, when the eligible non-borrowing spouse designation was developed, then the only way to be sure she is also covered with a reverse mortgage and can continue to live in the home even if something were to happen to you would be to refinance the loan in both your names now.
+• If your loan was closed before 2014, when the non-borrowing spouse protection was introduced, she may not be automatically covered.
+In this case, the only way to ensure she can remain in the home if something happens to you is to refinance the loan in both your names.